Māori and Pasifika at AIS.

 On-going cultural activities such as the Kapa Haka / Pasifika Cultural Performing Arts Group are performed by the MPI students regularly at various school functions (either within AIS or in national students’ functions and events through out New Zealand).
 The AIS MPI facebook is an excellent networking medium for both alumni and current students to maintain their contacts and with staff as well.

-Our kaumatua Bill Tangariki and Kiua Violet and Director for Pasifika Dr Semisi Taumoepeau are always around the two campuses from time to time to help students and promote cultural understandings, cultural knowledge and aspects of the Maori and Pasifika cultures.
+Director for Pasifika Dr Semisi Taumoepeau are always around the two campuses from time to time to help students and promote cultural understandings, cultural knowledge and aspects of the Maori and Pasifika cultures.
 Maori Studies, Treaty of Waitangi course, Maori and Pasifika tourism classes and outings and ‘manaakitanga’ values are features of these regular studies in AIS.
 At the same time the weekly po ako (evening study groups) are ongoing for MPI students to help each other in their studies and assignments.
 Education activities take place within a cultural context with four concepts, manaakitanga (affirm identity of each student), whanaungatanga (relationships), ako (teach and learn) and mahi tahi (teamwork), which have the power to transform the learning environment for students and supporting students' wellbeing.